A Good RA Doctor Is Hard to Find

 You may find yourself in a situation where you have to work with the rheumatologist you were given.
 In such cases, it can be worth it to spend some energy working on the relationship.
 Remember that your doctor is a human being and therefor capable of change.
 Educate yourself about RA and practice self-advocacy skills to learn to be more assertive — not aggressive — in your appointments.
 You may also want to bring a friend or family member as moral support.

 Your doctor usually only sees you for a short time, making it difficult to address anything but the most urgent issues.
-You may want to book a double appointment with them to allow both of you more time to talk.
-Be as honest and polite as you can about your life, your needs, and what you need from them, even if that goes against their recommendations.
+You may want to ask your doctor how you can arrange an appointment that allows both of you more time to talk.
+Be as honest and polite as you can about your life, your needs, and what you need from them.
 Cut each other some slack — developing a good relationship with someone you might only see four times a year can take some time, but it is possible.

 If, despite everything, you cannot find a rheumatologist, there are other options.
 Your family doctor may be willing to be a stand-in.
-As well, another type of specialist, such as an orthopedic surgeon, or another healthcare provider, such as a rheumatology nurse or nurse practitioner, may also be able to provide your treatment.
+As well, another type of specialist or another healthcare provider, such as a rheumatology nurse or nurse practitioner, may also be able to provide your treatment.
 Of course, having a rheumatologist is ideal, but if that is impossible, finding another provider who is able to oversee your care can meet your needs.